skm416/skm416/README.md

 ## Hi there 👋

 I'm a masters student curious about climate, nature and mountains.
-T'm currently learning Cloud Physics
+I'm currently learning Cloud Physics
-- 💬 Ask me about Mountains